anyars-encarta/Leaderboard-List-App/README.md

 <!-- INTRO -->
 # 📖 Leaderboard List App <a name="about-project"></a>

 > This is a Leaderboard List App project to display scores of players.
 The added scores are saved to the https://us-central1-js-capstone-backend.cloudfunctions.net/api/games/ engagement API.
-They are also
+They are also preserved

 ## 🛠 Built With <a name="built-with"></a>
 1. HTML